 In this blog, we will be discussing two free methods to convert Exchange OST to PST files.
 The first series of articles contains the Manual approach, and secondly, it provides the Professional solution OST to PST Converter.
 So, without further delay, let’s get straight into the blog.

 Microsoft Outlook saves all the Exchange mailbox data on a local network in OST file format when it is used in Offline mode.
-The alterations made in the offline mode are subsequent updated when the Exchange servers come online.
+The alterations made in the offline mode are subsequently updated when the Exchange servers come online.
 The OST file stored on a local system remains unaffected by the Exchange server crash, data deletions, corruption, etc. Later on, the OST files can be used to restore the mailbox data in case of any mishappening.

-Step 2.
-Pick “Export to a file” and click Next.
+- Pick “Export to a file” and click Next.

-Step 3.
-Click the second option i.e. “Outlook Data File (.pst)” and Next.
+- Click the second option, i.e., “Outlook Data File (.pst),” and Next.

-Step 5.
-Provide the location where you want to store the newly generated PST file and select “Do not export duplicate items.”
+- Provide the location where you want to store the newly generated PST file and select “Do not export duplicate items.”

 Note: You can secure your file by providing a password to it.

-Step 2.
-Now go to the “Advanced” option and click “Auto Archive Settings.”
+- Go to the “Advanced” option and click “Auto Archive Settings.”

+Using this tool you can even convert the corrupted or damaged OST files.
+Also, its user-friendly interface makes the user experience more delightful.
 Moreover, it can easily convert multiple OST files to PST at once.
+This utility is designed with inbuilt features that make the conversion process reliable and keep the data safe and secured.
 Let’s have an eye on the workability of this tool: